cloudfoundry/cf-networking-release/docs/known-issues.md

   policy system.
 Direct addressing of other containers (without going through the gorouter) on the underlay is not supported and may result in undefined behavior.

-- ###  Performance Issues
-  The policy update cycle can take a few minutes when a cell has more than 50 app containers.
-If you are running a deployment with many apps per cell, you can expect to wait around 5 minutes for the policies to be applied.

 - ### CIDR blocks other than /16
   It is possible to configure the CIDR block for containers to be something other than the default of /16.
 This hasn't been tested.